In Your Town. On Your Team.

 Who Can File a Wrongful Death Lawsuit in Kentucky?

-Kentucky law does not allow family members of the decedent, meaning the person who passed away, to file a wrongful death claim.
+Kentucky law does not permit family members of the deceased to file a wrongful death claim.
 Instead, it’s up to the individual who represents the victim’s estate.
 Of course, if one of the family members is the personal representative, which is often the case, they can file a wrongful death claim.

 While most family members will not be able to file a wrongful death claim, some will have the opportunity to recover damages.
 There is a strict order in which family members receive this compensation.
 Let’s break down what you can expect based on your relationship with the deceased: